 Alleyn Harned, member of the Coalition Building and L&E Committees

 Joy Loving, available to speak on local solar initiatives, member of the L&E Committee, was the local coordinator for Solarize Harrisonburg and Massanutten Regional Solar Co-op.
 She has been involved with the local 50×25 Campaign since its inception, and was appointed to the City’s Environmental Performance Standards Advisory Committee in 2021.

-Lynn Smith, founding member, member of the L&E and E&E Committees, organized What a Wonderful World, Earth Day 2017 celebration among many other events
+Lynn Smith, founding member of CAAV, member of the L&E and R&E Committees, organized What a Wonderful World, Earth Day 2017 celebration among many other events

 Charlie Strickler, founding member, member of the L&E Committee, involved with the Citizens’ Climate Lobby